 Protecting your rights when you’re dealing with collectors.

-Have you ever had to deal with a collector that was being so aggressive it felt like that kind of behavior should be illegal?
+Has an aggressive collector made you question whether their behavior is illegal?
 With the Fair Debt Collection Practices Act (FDCPA for short), there’s a good chance it was just that.

 The FDCPA is a vital piece of legislation that keeps you protected against unfair collections tactics.
 It helps ensure that while collectors can be aggressive in attempting to collect on an outstanding debt, they can only go so far with that aggression within the boundaries of the law.